SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

-Any person that has spent a considerable amount of time surfing the internet has had the thought of making money online.
+Anyone who has spent any time surfing the web has thought about making money online.

 How does LifePoints help?